 - Aflatoxin exposure – Poisons from molds on improperly stored crops.

-- Cirrhosis – Scar tissue on the liver, often caused by drinking.
+- Cirrhosis – Scarred liver tissue, often caused by drinking.

 - Diabetes – Blood sugar disorder.